itsToggle/plex_debrid/README.md

 ### :eyes: Library Ignore Services

 *The services that plex_debrid will use to ignore content.
-You can add any combination of services.*
+You can add any combination of services.
+You can explore the media thats currently ignored from the main plex_debrid menu.*

 ><details>
 >  <summary><b><u><img src="https://app.plex.tv/desktop/favicon.ico" height="16"> Plex Discover Watch Status:</u></b></summary>